nire0510/aka/README.md

 ### Cues
 * `<...>` - mandatory value
 * `[...]` - optional value

+### Interactive Commands
+When adding new aliases, you need to let AKA know if the command is interactive, which means it accepts user input, e.g ssh.
+Another scenario you should flag your command as interactive is when you expect max 200KB output.
+To do that, append `-i` or `--interactive` when adding the alias.

 ### Examples
 * `aka my-ip="dig +short myip.opendns.com @resolver1.opendns.com" -d "get my public ip address"` - adds a new **my-ip** alias